Amenability and covariant injectivity of locally compact quantum groups: Injective Modules

 Now, denoting $\pi$ by the canonical quotient map $\TCQ\rightarrow\LOQHP$, and using the fact that $\h{V}'=\sigma V^*\sigma$, where $\sigma$ is the flip map on $\LTQ\ten\LTQ$, for any $\tau,\om\in\TCQ$, we have

 As $\tau$ and $\om$ were arbitrary, we have \end{proof}

+\begin{remark} We remark that the converse of Proposition~\ref{dualamenable} holds in the setting of Kac algebras.
+The proof involves machinery from representations of completely bounded multipliers over quantum groups \cite{JNR}, and will therefore appear in subsequent work.\end{remark}

 \begin{remark} Let $\mc{A}$ be a completely contractive Banach algebra.
-Analogous to the classical setting (cf. \cite{H}), there is a notion of \e{flat operator $\mc{A}$-modules}, and it follows that $X\in\mc{A}-\mathbf{mod}$ is flat if and only if $X^*$ is injective in $\mathbf{mod}-\mc{A}$ \cite{A}.
-Thus, if $\G$ is a locally compact quantum group such that $\h{\G}$ is amenable, Proposition \ref{dualamenable} implies that $\TCQ$ is flat in $(\TCQ,\rhd)-\mathbf{mod}$.
-If one can show that this implies the existence of a bounded right approximate identity in $\TCQ$, then $\G$ is co-amenable by \cite[Proposition 5.4]{HNR1}.
-Since, on the other hand, co-amenability of $\G$ implies amenability of $\h{G}$ by \cite[Theorem 3.2]{BT}, one would thus obtain a solution to the long-standing conjecture on the duality of amenability and co-amenability for arbitrary locally compact quantum groups.
+We say that an element $X\in\mc{A}-\mathbf{mod}$ is \e{flat} if and only if $X^*$ is injective in $\mathbf{mod}-\mc{A}$.
+In this case, we obtain a stronger version of operator flatness than the usual definition involving completely bounded morphisms \cite{A} (see \cite{H} for the classical setting).
+If $\G$ is a locally compact quantum group such that $\h{\G}$ is amenable, then Proposition \ref{dualamenable} implies that $(\TCQ,\rhd)$ is flat in $(\TCQ,\rhd)-\mathbf{mod}$, a property solely in terms of the Banach algebra structure of $(\TCQ,\rhd)$, without involving the dual quantum group.
+If one can deduce the existence of a bounded right approximate identity in $(\TCQ,\rhd)$, which is true in the case of $\G_s$, then $\G$ is co-amenable by \cite[Proposition 5.4]{HNR1}.
+Since, on the other hand, co-amenability of $\G$ implies amenability of $\h{\G}$ by \cite[Theorem 3.2]{BT}, one would thus obtain a solution to the long-standing conjecture on the duality of amenability and co-amenability for arbitrary locally compact quantum groups.
 Moreover, the results in this paper suggest further approaches to this open problem.\end{remark}